 - What to Expect Following the Sunset of the Protecting Tenants at Foreclose Act

 In 2020, Business Observer magazine honored Shannon as one of it's 40 Under 40 Honorees.
 She also has been recognized by Florida Super Lawyers® magazine as a “Rising Star” in the field of business litigation for nine consecutive years (2012—2020), which recognizes the top 2.5% of young attorneys in Florida.
-Naples Illustrated named her a 'Top Lawyer' in business litigation and mortgage banking foreclosure law in 2018 and 2019.
+Naples Illustrated magazine has named her a 'Top Lawyer' in business litigation and mortgage banking foreclosure law in years 2018-2020.

 Prior to joining Henderson Franklin’s business litigation division, Shannon served as a summer associate at the firm and worked as a law clerk for the United States Attorney’s Office in and for the Middle District of Florida.

 While attending law school at the University of Miami School of Law, Shannon excelled as a member of the Charles C. Papy, Jr. Moot Court Board, and was recognized as the overall winner and best brief recipient of the C. Clyde Atkins Advanced Moot Court Competition.
 Shannon was also a quarter-finalist and second-best brief winner at the American Bankruptcy Institute’s Conrad B. Duberstein Bankruptcy Moot Court Competition, held annually at St. John's University School of Law in New York.